Marron Curtis Fort: Academic career

 Fort was born in Boston to Alice and Marron William Fort.
-His father was the first African-American to receive a Ph.D. in engineering.
-After attending boarding school in New Hampshire, Fort began his studies in Princeton University in 1957, including German studies, English, Dutch studies, Scandinavian studies, and Mathematics.
-In 1961 he transferred to the University of Pennsylvania in Philadelphia.
-In 1963 Fort participated in a university exchange program at Albert-Ludwigs-Universität Freiburg.
+His father was the first African-American to receive a PhD in engineering.
+After attending boarding school in New Hampshire, Fort began his studies in Princeton University in 1957, including German studies, English, Dutch studies, Scandinavian studies, and mathematics.
+In 1961, he transferred to the University of Pennsylvania in Philadelphia.
+In 1963, Fort participated in a university exchange program at Albert-Ludwigs-Universität Freiburg.
 In 1965 Fort completed his PhD with Professor Alfred Senn at University of Pennsylvania with a dissertation on the Low German language spoken in Vechta.

-From 1969 until 1985 Marron C. Fort taught as Professor of German at the University of New Hampshire.
-During this time, specifically 1976–77 and 1982–83, Fort lectured as a guest professor at University of Oldenburg and began to study Saterland Frisian language as well as East Frisian Low Saxon.
+From 1969 until 1985, Fort taught as Professor of German at the University of New Hampshire.
+During this time, specifically 1976–77 and 1982–83, Fort lectured as a guest professor at University of Oldenburg and began to study Saterland Frisian as well as East Frisian Low Saxon.
 At the University of Oldenburg, Fort was a Senior Researcher beginning in 1983 and was in charge of the Center for Low German and Saterland Frisian until his retirement in 2003.
 Fort lived in Germany after 1982.

 As part of his involvement with Saterland Frisian, Fort published a Saterland Frisian dictionary as well as two volumes of folk tales in that language.
 He also prepared a translation of the New Testament and Psalms.